dailydotdev/docs/docs/how-does-daily-dev-work/how-to-get-featured.md

 We are not collecting **all** the articles published on blogging platforms.
 Our system will only pick an article from a blogging platform once it has gained enough traction/engagement on it.
 That's our way to ensure that we source qualified content.
 :::

-## Getting notified when your article is featured
+## Getting notified when your article is listed

 We've built a system that notifies the authors of articles once their posts are picked up by daily.dev.
 Learn more about the features we have to offer [for content creators](https://daily.dev/blog/claiming-ownership-on-an-article-you-wrote).